alexanderduring/php-code-analyzer/README.md

 Static code analyzer for php written in php.

-To execute type this in your console in the project root directory:
+To execute php code analyzer type this in your console in the project root directory:

     $ php public/index.php run path/to/php-files